th-we/deskflow-wiki/Hacking-Guide.md

 Issue number (e.g. #3393) is optional:
 ```
-fix: #3393 Crash on startup
+fix: Crash on startup

+   fixes #4444, #4323
    Additional commit info can be helpful
 ```

 ### 2. PRs are not squashed, so make each commit sane